firebolt-db/godocs/docs/Guides/security/rbac.md

 ## Permissions

-A set of permissions can be granted to a custom role over the supported objects: account, database, engine, schema, table, or view.
-Available permissions for each object type are listed below.
-To view all current permissions, query the [information_schema.object_privileges](../../sql_reference/information-schema/object-privileges.md) view.
+A set of permissions can be granted to a custom role over the following supported objects: account, database, engine, schema, table, or view.
+Available permissions for each object type are listed as follows:

+* To view permissions for schemas, tables and views in the current database, query the [information_schema.object_privileges](../../sql_reference/information-schema/object-privileges.md).

+* To view account, role, user, engine and database permissions, make sure that current database is **not** selected, and query the [information_schema.object_privileges](../../sql_reference/information-schema/object-privileges.md).
+To unselect current database in the the UI, choose the `None` option in [the current database selector](/assets/images/current_database_dropdown_none_option.png).

+{: .note}
+When the current database is selected, `information_schema.object_privileges` shows permissions only for objects in the current database.
+It doesn't show permissions for accounts, roles, users, engines, databases, and objects in other databases.

+{: .note}
+Select the current database with [USE DATABASE](../../sql_reference/commands/data-definition/use-database.md) or with the [database selector](/assets/images/current_database_dropdown.png) in the UI.

 ### Account